Oridak771/Vandal-DB/SECURITY.md

 ## Network Policies

-It is recommended to use network policies to restrict network traffic to and from the `vandal-db-controller-manager` and the cloned database pods.
+It is recommended to use network policies to restrict network traffic to and from the `vandal-controller-manager` and the cloned database pods.
 A default-deny policy is provided in `config/network/network_policy.yaml`.

 ## Pod Security Policies

-It is recommended to use pod security policies to restrict the capabilities of the `vandal-db-controller-manager` and the cloned database pods.
+It is recommended to use pod security policies to restrict the capabilities of the `vandal-controller-manager` and the cloned database pods.